vagner4work/advanced_custom_post_types/README.md

 - {your_field_name}_filter : This for the admin screens.
 It filters the output of custom fields.
 - acpt_save_filter: Meta data being saved.
 Best used to validate and sanitize custom data.

+Change Log
+---

+- v3.0 - tagging now being used for versions